 \section{Abstract}

-We prove the existence and uniqueness of a quasi-stationary distribution for three stochastic processes derived from the model of the Muller ratchet.
-This model has been originally introduced to quantify the limitations of a purely asexual mode of reproduction in preventing, only through natural selection, the fixation and accumulation of deleterious mutations.
-As we can see by comparing the proofs, not relying on the discreteness of the system or an imposed upper-bound on the number of mutations makes it much more necessary to specify the behavior of the process with more realistic features.
-The third process under consideration is clearly non-classical, as it is a stochastic diffusion evolving on an irregular set of infinite dimension with hard killing at an hyperplane.
-We are nonetheless able to prove results of exponential convergence in total variation to the quasi-stationary distribution even in this case.
-The parameters in this last result of convergence are directly related to the core parameters of the Muller ratchet effect (although the relation is very intricate).
-The speed of convergence to the quasi-stationary distribution deduced from the infinite dimensional model extends to the approximations with a large yet finite number of potential mutations.
-Likewise, we have uniform upper-bounds of the empirical distribution of mutations in the population under quasi-stationarity.
+We prove the existence and uniqueness of a quasi-stationary distribution for three stochastic processes derived from the model of Muller's ratchet.
+This model was invented with the aim of evaluating the limitations of an asexual reproduction mode in preventing the accumulation of deleterious mutations through natural selection alone.
+The main considered model is non-classical, as it is a stochastic diffusion evolving on an irregular set of infinite dimension with hard killing on an hyperplane.
+We are nonetheless able to prove exponential convergence in total variation to the quasi-stationary distribution even in this case.
+The parameters in this last convergence result are directly related to the core parameters of Muller's ratchet.
+The speed of convergence to the quasi-stationary distribution is deduced both for the infinite dimensional model and for approximations with a large yet finite number of potential mutations.
+Likewise, we give uniform moment estimates of the empirical distribution of mutations in the population under quasi-stationarity.